IWGP Heavyweight Championship: IWGP Heavyweight Championship (1987–2021)

-In 2006, Brock Lesnar was stripped of the title for refusing to defend it, claiming he was owed money by NJPW.
-The company went on to crown a new champion, while Lesnar kept the physical belt.
-He signed with Antonio Inoki's Inoki Genome Federation (IGF) in 2007, and lost the championship to Kurt Angle on the promotion's inaugural event.
-Angle later lost the belt in a unification match to the NJPW-recognized champion Shinsuke Nakamura in 2008.
+As part of a storyline between 2003-2004, NJPW recognized the previously-established NWF Heavyweight Championship as the second primary heavyweight championship in the company, which was unified after IWGP champion Shinsuke Nakamura defeated NWF champion Yoshihiro Takayama at Wrestling World 2004.
+In July 2006, Brock Lesnar was stripped of the title after he refused to defend it, claiming he was owed money by NJPW.
+The company proceeded to crown a new champion, while Lesnar kept the physical belt.
+He signed with Antonio Inoki's Inoki Genome Federation (IGF) in 2007, and lost the championship to Kurt Angle at the promotion's inaugural event.
+Angle, who was recognized by his home promotion Total Nonstop Action Wrestling (TNA) as the "IWGP Heavyweight Champion" and by NJPW as the "IWGP 3rd Belt Champion", lost the IGF title in a unification match to the NJPW-recognized Heavyweight Champion Shinsuke Nakamura in February 2008.